-Mechanisms Comment Straining Direct capture of larger particles as they pass into small openings between the beads.
-Settling Sinking of suspended solids onto the surface of the bead Interception Impact of particles directly onto the surface of a bed.
-Adsorption Small particles are captured and absorbed into the sticky bi
+Mechanisms Comment Straining Direct capture of larger particles as they pass into smal between the beads.
+Settling Sinking of suspended solids onto the surface of the beads.
+Interception Impact of particles directly onto the surface of a bed.
+Adsorption Small particles are captured and absorbed into the sticky